Monica and Friends: Animated series

-Monica Toy
+Related animations

 Series launched to promote "Monica Toy" line launched by Tok & Stok, which features an ultra-stylized version of the characters of Monica in traits that refer to Toy Arts and famous franchises like Hello Kitty, Pucca and Gogo's Crazy Bones.
 There are currently 9 seasons, with mini-episodes each with about 30 seconds long, with 2D animation and exclusive language for web delivery.

 From the episode "Hiccups" (released on July 17, 2013), the series was renamed and had its shortened to just "Monica Toy" title.
 On October 7, 2013, the series premiered on Cartoon Network in the interprograma format, debuting two episodes a week and airing at various times.

-Turma da Mônica: Laços
+In 2017, the Vamos Brincar com a Turma da Mônica series was announced during the Comic Con Experience in São Paulo.
+In 2019, MSP announced that the series would launch on Gloob and Gloobinho channels in 2020, the first episodes of the production were made available on the now-defunct Giga Gloob app on October 12, 2022.

+On July 11, 2023, after Giga Gloob was discontinued by Globo, the first 10 episodes were transferred and made available on Globoplay streaming.
+The second part, with 16 episodes, was released on the platform on October 12, the same day the series debuted on the Gloobinho channel.